Coal mining: Strip mining

 Strip mining exposes coal by removing earth above each coal seam.
 This earth to be removed is referred to as 'overburden' and is removed in long strips.
 The overburden from the first strip is deposited in an area outside the planned mining area and referred to as out-of-pit dumping.
 Overburden from subsequent strips is deposited in the void left from mining the coal and overburden from the previous strip.
-This is referred to as in-pit dumping.
+This is known as pit-dumping.

 It is often necessary to fragment the overburden by use of explosives.
 This is accomplished by drilling holes into the overburden, filling the holes with explosives, and detonating the explosive.
 The overburden is then removed, using large earth-moving equipment, such as draglines, shovel and trucks, excavator and trucks, or bucket-wheels and conveyors.
 Equipment depends on geological conditions; for example, to remove overburden that is loose or unconsolidated, a bucket wheel excavator might be the most productive.
 When all the overburden is removed, the underlying coal seam will be exposed (a 'block' of coal).
 This block of coal may be drilled and blasted (if hard) or otherwise loaded onto trucks or conveyors for transport to the coal preparation (or wash) plant.
 Once this strip is empty of coal, the process is repeated with a new strip being created next to it.
 This method is most suitable for areas with flat terrain.

 The life of some area mines may be more than 50 years.